Developing Educational Standards

 The Association of College and Research Libraries, an affiliate of the American Library Association, has released a December 1999 draft of the Information Literacy Competency Standards for Higher Education.
 Intended for college use as they prepare their own students for lifelong learning, these standards build on and extend the K-12 standards developed jointly by the ALA and the AECT.
 The draft document lists five standards, with performance indicators and outcomes for each.

 The Brookings Instiutution offers several pieces by Diane Ravitch about standards.
-These include National Standards in American Education: A Citizen's Guide.
+These include 50 Ways to Teach Them Grammar (an argument for national standards othat riginally appeared as an opinion piece in the Washington Post on April 11, 2023) and a book called National Standards in American Education: A Citizen's Guide.
 The latter can be purchased online.

 Center for Education Reform